kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - 'Force Redirection' is the upgrade to 'Force Deflect' and is taken for its added bonuses, but also as a filler for a faster level up.
 - 'Improved Energy Resistance'/'Improved Battle Meditation': These are chosen as quick options during their respective level ups, due to having to choose a force power each time we level up.
 These powers are not used in the run.

-**Level Up notes:**
+**Level Up notes:** <br>
-Level ups 2-8 will need to be used at the correct times as shown in the Detailed Route below.
+Level ups 2-8 will need to be used at the correct times as shown in the Detailed Route below. <br>
-Level Up to 2: Peragus, Administration Console.
+- Level Up to 2: Peragus, Administration Console. <br>
-Level Up to 3: Peragus, Final Run.
+- Level Up to 3: Peragus, Final Run. <br>
-Level Up to 4: Telos Citadel Station, before Ithorian Droid.
+- Level Up to 4: Telos Citadel Station, before Ithorian Droid. <br>
-Level Up to 5: Telos Citadel Station, after Escaped Criminals.
+- Level Up to 5: Telos Citadel Station, after Escaped Criminals. <br>
-Level Up to 6: Telos Citadel Station, quick heal during Mercenaries fight at Czerka.
+- Level Up to 6: Telos Citadel Station, quick heal during Mercenaries fight at Czerka. <br>
-Level Up to 7: Dantooine, quick heal during fighting Matriarch.
+- Level Up to 7: Dantooine, quick heal during fighting Matriarch.  <br>
-Level Up to 8: Dxun, quick heal during fighting Zakkeg.
+- Level Up to 8: Dxun, quick heal during fighting Zakkeg. <br>
-Level Up to 9: Dxun, before Sith Ambush.
+- Level Up to 9: Dxun, before Sith Ambush. <br>

 ## Equipment Plan